isadecarvalhodev/tic-tac-toeGame/README.md

 __________________________________
 <h2 align="center">Contributing </h2>

 <p align="center"> Pull requests are welcome.
-For major changes, please open an issue first </p>
-to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change. </p>

-Please make sure to update tests as appropriate.
+<p align="center"> Please make sure to update tests as appropriate. </p>

 <h2 align="center"> License </h2>